outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                     - someone might expect different performance based on location alone, if school districts have different funding or nearby pollution sources
                     - however location isnt assumed as a causative factor but rather an interface with which to isolate the variables to be studied (sunlight)

-                implications
+                implications:
                   - "sunlight doesnt appear to improve performance on its own"

                 contra-implications:
                   - "this doesnt mean sunlight isnt a factor at all"

           2. Relationship-finding vectors

-            - iterate through object attributes/rules/types, evaluating them for possible distortions/states or other values that could occur naturally
+            - iterate through object attributes/rules/types, evaluating them for possible distortions/states or other values that could definitively occur or possibly emerge naturally

               - window:
                 - window object is a tool with multiple values for its position attribute: open/closed